data-with-Divyansh/ecommerce_cust_insights_full_project/readme.md

 ## Project Name: Customer, product subscription and product insights

 ### Task 1 - Project information: This project is about performing the following tasks:
-1. Tiering customers has spent a particular amount:
+1. Tiering customers has spent a particular amount:<br>
-    A. If a customer has spent more than 2000 then mark it as Gold tier
+    A. If a customer has spent more than 2000 then mark it as Gold tier<br>
-    B. If a customer has spent more than 1000 then mark it as Silver tier
+    B. If a customer has spent more than 1000 then mark it as Silver tier<br>
-    C. If less than 1000 then mark as Bronze.
+    C. If less than 1000 then mark as Bronze.<br>
 2. Find out all the necessary product information and join it into a single table/dataframe.

 Python script name for task 1 - cust_tier.py